Skip to content

 Types of Traditional Modeling

-Fashion/Editorial Modeling This is the high-fashion world — runway shows for designers, spreads in Vogue, campaigns for luxury brands.
-The requirements are the most strict: agencies typically want women who are 5’8” to 6’0”, with lean frames and striking features.
-This is the most competitive category but also the most prestigious.
+Fashion/Editorial Modeling You probably already know that high-fashion modeling is the most competitive and most restrictive category.
+Runway shows for designers, spreads in Vogue, campaigns for luxury brands.
+Agencies typically want women who are 5’8” to 6’0”, with lean frames and striking features.
+The most prestigious path — but the narrowest.

-Commercial Modeling Commercial models appear in everyday advertising — catalogs, billboards, TV commercials, online ads.
-The physical requirements are much broader than fashion modeling.
-Brands want models who look relatable, so there’s room for a wide range of body types, ages, and looks.
+Commercial Modeling It’s very positive and comforting to know that commercial modeling — catalogs, billboards, TV commercials, online ads — has much broader physical requirements.
+Brands want models who look relatable.
+There is real room for a wide range of body types, ages, and looks.
+This is where the volume of work actually is.

-Plus-Size Modeling The plus-size modeling industry has grown enormously.
-Brands like Torrid, Savage x Fenty, and Target actively seek plus-size models for their campaigns.
+Plus-Size Modeling The more the fashion industry diversifies, the more demand for plus-size models compounds.
+Brands like Torrid, Savage x Fenty, and Target actively seek plus-size models.
 Agencies like Wilhelmina’s Curve division and Natural Model Management specialize in this category.

 How to Get Started in Traditional Modeling

 Step 1: Evaluate Your Fit Be honest with yourself about which type of modeling suits you.
-There’s no shame in not fitting the fashion mold — commercial and lifestyle modeling are where the volume of work actually is.
+Commercial and lifestyle modeling are where the volume of work actually is — and where most working models earn their income.

-Step 2: Build a Basic Portfolio You need photos, but they don’t need to be expensive professional shots to start.
+Step 2: Build a Basic Portfolio It’s very positive and comforting to know you don’t need expensive professional shots to start.
 Clean, well-lit photos showing your face (with and without makeup), full body, and profile are enough for initial agency submissions.
 For more portfolio guidance, see our post on modeling agencies for beginners.
-Understanding modeling agency fees before you sign will help you negotiate better terms.

 Step 3: Submit to Agencies Research legitimate agencies in your area and submit through their websites.
-Most agencies have online submission forms where you upload photos and basic measurements.
+Most have online submission forms.
 You can also attend open calls — scheduled events where agencies see potential models in person.

-Step 4: Test Shoots Once signed, your agency will arrange test shoots (also called test days or TFP — time for prints) to build your professional portfolio.
-These shoots pair you with photographers, stylists, and makeup artists, usually at no cost to you.
+Step 4: Test Shoots Once signed, your agency will arrange test shoots (also called TFP — time for prints) to build your professional portfolio.
+These typically cost you nothing.

 What Traditional Modeling Pays